ocaml/platform-blog/opam-2-3-0-alpha1.md

 * The `builtin-0install` solver was improved and should now be capable of being your default solver instead of `builtin-mccs+glpk`.
 It was previously mostly only suited for automated tasks such as Continuous Integration.
 If you wish to give it a try, simply call `opam option solver=builtin-0install`

-* Most unhelpful conflict messages were fixed
+* Most of the unhelpful conflict messages were fixed

 * Fix the value of the `arch` variable when the current OS is 32bit on a 64bit machine (e.g. Raspberry Pi OS)